StarfighterLily/StarfighterLily/README.md

 - 👋 Hi, I’m @StarfighterLily
 - 👀 I’m interested in coding, gaming, hacking, and cooking.
-- 🌱 I’m currently learning ESP32 development
+- 🌱 I’m currently learning ComfyUI and working on custom nodes
-- 💞️ I’m looking to collaborate on TTGO T-Watch2020v3
 - 📫 How to reach me?
 Email! havokofthelilies[at]gmail[dot]com

 <!---